scheme-requests-for-implementation/srfi-123/srfi-123.md

 to their respective `*-ref` procedures.
 For pairs, the symbols `car` and `cdr` are accepted, as well as non-negative integers as with `list-ref`.
 For records, symbols that correspond with the record type's field names are allowed.
+For boxes, the symbol `*` is used to denote the one value field of the box.

 A conforming implementation must be prepared for SRFI-4 vector types and bytevectors not being disjoint types, and treat SRFI-4 vectors suitably and not as regular bytevectors.

+A conforming implementation must also be prepared for boxes being a non-opaque record type instead of a disjoint type, and treat them correctly despite that fact.

 The `ref` procedure has an associated SRFI-17 setter, although the one of `ref*` is strictly more powerful.